Professor, Biological Sciences

 Targeted Genome Editing tools (TALEN and CRISPR) to study mechanisms in carcinogenesis, focusing primary on unknown functions of genes in cancer

-Epigenetic regulation of ganglioside synthase genes in cancer
+Defining the Epigenetic Landscape underlying the Regulation of ganglioside synthase genes in cancer

-We have taken an all round approach towards understanding the basis of aberrant ganglioside expression in various tumors as well as studying the consequence of such an abnormal expression in carcinogenesis.
-Gene silencing as well as molecular cloning and over-expression strategies have been utilized to establish the potential role of tumor derived glycosphingolipids in migration as well as invasion of tumor cells.
+We ask two basic questions - Why select gangliosides are over-expressed in certain cancers ? and What's the consequence of this over-expression in relation to tumorigenesis ?
+To adress these, we have taken an all-round approach.
+Gene silencing as well as molecular cloning and over-expression strategies are utilized to establish the potential role of tumor derived glycosphingolipids in migration as well as invasion of tumor cells.
 Gene expression profiling suggests a large number of differentially regulated gene sets (DRGs) in response to GM2-synthase knockdown and mechanistic studies reveal a critical role of the integrin signaling pathway to be involved in GM2 mediated tumor cell migration.
-With an aim to translate these in vitro findings in vivo, targeted genome editing technology by TALEN is used to define the functional role of GM2 in tumorigenesis.
+With an aim to translate these in vitro findings in vivo, targeted genome editing technology by TALEN, as well as CRISPR-Cas9 is used to define the functional role of GM2 in tumorigenesis.
 Studies indicate that GM2 is involved in epithelial-mesenchymal transition (EMT) by promoting anoikis resistance in tumors.
 Studies are under way to elucidate the mechanism of GM2 mediated EMT.
 Finally, we have initiated a study to find out the basis of over-expression of several ganglioside synthase genes in cancer, currently focusing on the regulation of GM2-synthase gene.
-Preliminary data suggests that there may be a plausible epigenetic role in the regulation of GM2-synthase gene in cancer.
-On a different note, we have very recently undertaken a collaborative study, to screen and identify potential anti-inflammatory compounds from natural sources, those by virtue of being anti-inflammatory may be able to protect against chronic inflammation induced disease pathogenesis, like cancer.
+Very recently, data from our lab showed that the GM2-synthase gene is epigenetically regulated in renal cell carcinoma (RCC or kidney cancer) which may well extend to other cancers as well.
+In this recent finding, we uncovered a novel mechanism regulating the expression of this oncogene, GM2-synthase at the transcriptional level.
+On a different note, recent data indicate a potential role of micro RNA in GM2-mediated tumorigenesis.

 Kundu, M, Mahata, B, Banerjee, A, Chakrabarty, S, Debnath, S, Sinha Ray, S, Ghosh, Z and Biswas, K.* Ganglioside GM2 mediates migration of tumor cells by interacting with integrin and modulating the downstream signaling pathway.
 Biochim Biophys Acta – Mol Cell Res., 1863 (7 Pt A), 1472-1489 (2016).